1951 NFL season

 The 1951 NFL season was the 32nd regular season of the National Football League.
-Prior to the season, Baltimore Colts owner Abraham Watner faced financial difficulties, and thus gave his team and its player contracts back to the league for $50,000.
+Prior to the season, Baltimore Colts (I) owner Abraham Watner faced financial difficulties, and thus folded his team and gave its player contracts back to the league for $50,000.
 However, many Baltimore fans started to protest the loss of their team.
-Supporting groups such as its fan club and its marching band remained in operation and worked for the team's revival, which eventually led to a new, more lucrative Baltimore team in 1953 that ultimately carried on the erratic lineage of the last remaining Ohio League member Dayton Triangles.
+Supporting groups such as its fan club and its marching band remained in operation and worked for the team's revival, which eventually led to a new, more lucrative Baltimore expansion team named the Colts in 1953.

 For the first time, the NFL Championship Game was televised across the nation.
 The DuMont Television Network paid $75,000 to broadcast the game.
 Viewers coast-to-coast watched the Los Angeles Rams defeat the Cleveland Browns 24–17.

 Draft

-The 1951 NFL Draft was held from January 18-19, 1951 at Chicago's Blackstone Hotel.
+The 1951 NFL draft was held from January 18-19, 1951 at Chicago's Blackstone Hotel.
 With the first pick, the New York Giants selected halfback Kyle Rote from Southern Methodist University.